ERS-HCL/to-do-list-angular/README.md

 ## @Output Decorator

-@Output has been used to provide user with required output.For this i have used EventEmitter.
+@Output has been used to provide user with required output.For this I have used EventEmitter.

 getList(lists){